 The unique, highest friendship loosens all other bonds.
 That secret which I have sworn to reveal to no other, I can reveal without perjury to him who is not another: he is me.
 It is a great enough miracle for oneself to be redoubled: they do not realize how high a one it is when they talk of its being tripled.
 The uttermost cannot be matched.
 If anyone suggests that I can love each of two friends as much as the other, and that they can love each other and love me as much as I love them, he is turning into a plural, into a confraternity, that which is the most ‘one,’ the most bound into one.
 One single example of it is moreover the rarest thing to find in the world.

-Then he made the lovely-sounding claim that he and La Boetie were one.
+In his essay about friendship, Montaigne made the lovely-sounding claim that he and La Boetie were one.
 But what does it mean when someone says his soul has merged with another, especially when that person is dead?
 How do you honor a lost soul and his memories when they’ve been subsumed within you?
+Montaigne never again mentions La Boetie by name, but Phillipe Desan makes an interesting argument that The Cannibals makes a sly reference to “other halves” as a way of firmly embracing the philosophy of La Boetie’s discourse.

 Montaigne made the argument, through his plural souls, that it was unnecessary for him to publish La Boetie because his spirit lived on in the essays.
-Then he never brought up his name again through the rest of the project.
+He never brought up his name again through the rest of the project, and it’s fair to judge him for that.
+But he never walked away from the ideas of his dear friend, even when he felt the need to keep a distance for his political survival.

 Leave a Reply